haf/miTLS/README.md

 history of flaws and fixes, ranging from its protocol logic to its cryptographic design, and from the Internet standard to its diverse implementations.

 This is a pre-release of miTLS, a verified reference implementation of the TLS security protocol.

 ## 1. Compilation

-To compile, usually running "make" from the top level directory is enough.
+To set assembly versions, restore nugets, pack the project as a nuget, etc, you can just run 'bundle exec rake' like normal.
+You can also compile with a Makefile, by `cd src/ && make`.
 (See below for prerequisites.)

 The produces executables are placed in the `bin' directory.